NicoTerabyte/libasm/README.md

 ## Arithmetic calculations:
 Basic list of arithmetic instructions used in assembly
-* ADD - Addition
+* ADD - Addition it does the operation on the first two operands that are written after it
-* SUB - Subtraction
+* SUB - Subtraction it does the operation on the first two operands that are written after it
-* MUL - Unsigned multiplication
+* MUL - Unsigned multiplication the result of the operation is stored on the rax and rdx registers
-* IMUL - Signed multiplication
+* IMUL - Signed multiplication the result of the operation is stored on the rax and rdx registers
-* DIV - Unsigned division
+* DIV - Unsigned division the result of the operation is stored on the rax and rdx registers
-* IDIV - Signed division
+* IDIV - Signed division the result of the operation is stored on the rax and rdx registers
-* INC - Increment
+* INC - Increment by one the defined value
-* DEC - Decrement
+* DEC - Decrement by one the defined value
 * NEG - Negation

 Very simple and chill to use it seems.
 I'll try to have one file for this kind of exercise though